Spotify Playlist Promotion - Editorial Playlists

 In this case, we’ll send you an offer tailored to you, your song, and your budget.
 We will contact you by mail or by phone.
 If you have chosen an offer, we’ll send you a form with all the necessary data and a link to your music, to start the promotion campaign with us.
 As soon as the formalities are done, we’ll start sending your song to the curators of our complex network.
 We’ll pitch your song into different playlists to reach a wider range.
 We always make sure that your song gets placed in appropriate playlists.
 For example, a German Schlager will only be pitched into German language lists.

 Usually, the individual titles stay in the Spotify playlists for four weeks.
 But often, the curators decide to keep successful songs in their lists even longer.
 Up to six weeks or more are possible.
 Approximately ten days after we’ve completed our part of the work (the pitching process), you’ll receive a report from our staff that gives you an insight into the work we’ve done for you.
 It is very important to us to work fair and transparent.

-How many streams will I be able to generate with my selected campaign?
+How many Streams will I be able to Generate?